 Imaginal Nurturing, Ego States, and Attachment: An Integrated Approach to Early Deficits – Training

-This distance training is a continuing education program for therapists working with adults and is now available both online and in the original DVD plus manual format.
+This online distance training is a continuing education program for therapists working with adults.
 The training presents an attachment-based, ego-state approach that provides an attachment context for EMDR therapy.
 Imaginal Nurturing addresses the attachment aspects of therapy with adults, through the therapeutic relationship and imagery involving younger aspects of self.
 As an infant and/or child, the client may have missed out on the attuned and loving presence and responsiveness needed for healthy development.
 Such deficits may lead to problems such as low self-esteem and confidence, shame, anxiety, depression, and if there is a history of abuse, complex PTSD and dissociative disorders.

 The goals of Imaginal Nurturing include helping the client develop a new relationship with the self in the present, and strengthening the self-structure and emotional skills.
 It is based on an ego-state conceptualization of the client and the therapy, but is focused on addressing deficits unlike other ego-state approaches which tend to be trauma or pathology based.
 It is not a protocol or intervention, but rather a means of grounding younger parts in the present, and capitalizing on opportunities to interweave experiences of connectedness and nurturance into and through the therapeutic process in the context of a secure or becoming-secure therapeutic relationship.